Mathematica

 Basics

-• To execute commands in a cell, hit “Shift+Enter”
+• To execute commands in a cell of Mathematica (notebook), hit “Shift+Enter”

 • Functions use square brackets instead of round brackets